-Can you believe we're down to the last 2 months of 2016?
-Which means, it's time to reassess your SEO strategy and get your website ready for 2017.
+Can you believe we're half-way through 2017?
+Which means, it's time to reassess your SEO strategy and see if you're making progress.

-In recent years, many businesses have focused more effort (and budget) on Content Marketing, with little effort on Search Engine Optimization.
+In recent years, many businesses have focused more effort (and budget) on Content Marketing, with little effort on the technical aspects of SEO.
 But smart digital marketers know that one can't just set aside technical SEO, focus on Content Marketing, and immediately assume better rankings.
 SEO is foundational, especially as Google algorithm continues to evolve to meet constantly changing technological trends and user behaviors.

 While content will play a massive role in search rankings, SEO trends in 2017 is a lot more technical than most would expect.
 Get ready to do some serious technical SEO moves, here's how to rank better in search this 2017.